 Moreover, three separate lawsuits filed by the Center for Biological Diversity and Wishtoyo Foundation, the state of California, and the Environmental Defense Center, which challenged the federal government’s approval and environmental review of offshore fracking in the Pacific Ocean, seem to have borne fruit judging by the appeals court’s latest decision.

-In a separate statement, the Center for Biological Diversity said that this decision upholds a district court’s 2018 ruling that the Interior Department violated the Endangered Species Act in allowing fracking and acidizing in federal waters off California without carefully studying the risks to endangered species like sea otters.
+The Center for Biological Diversity says that this decision upholds a district court’s 2018 ruling that the Interior Department violated the Endangered Species Act in allowing fracking and acidizing in federal waters off California without carefully studying the risks to endangered species like sea otters.

 Decision seen as making headway to stop offshore drilling